hypersign-protocol/docs/developers/hid-node.md

 ### Full Node

 This node stores the complete state of blockchain.
 However, it does not actively participate in the validation process.
-Every connected node is, by default, a full node.
+Every connected node is, by default, is a full node.

 ### Validator Node